ludovicobesana/study-roadmap-2025/README.md

 ![github-header-image](github-header-image.png)

-# Intro

-Welcome to my 2023 study roadmap repository!
+# Welcome to my 2023 study roadmap repository!

 This repository contains a detailed plan for my personal studies in 2023.
 The roadmap includes a variety of topics and resources that I plan to use to expand my knowledge and skills in the coming year.